geogardenclub/geogardenclub_ai_playground/README.md

 ## Structure

-Once the app was working, I refactored the single main.dart file into a set of files in order to more clearly indicate its structure.
+Once the app was working, I refactored the single main.dart file into a set of files in order to more clearly indicate its structure, and to facilitate its use to explore what the Gemini model can do when provided with GGC data.
+The current structure encapsulates each type of interaction with the Gemini model as an instance of a "command".
+This makes it straightforward to create a new "command" like "GgcDataCommand" that sets up function calls to the GGC database and allows the user to ask questions about it.

 The main.dart file invokes FirebaseVertexAiExample to kick things off.

 The two top-level classes are: